folke/ultra-runner/README.md

 `--pretty` is the default.
 It shows output in a hieracrhical way and uses spinners to see exactly what's happening.
 Make sure to check out the animation at the top of this page.
 Every executed step shows the execution time.

-`--pretty` combined with `--silent` is useful if you're only interested to see the overview:
+`--pretty` combined with `--silent` is useful if you're only interested to see the overview.

 `--no-pretty` doesn't use spinners and prefixes command output with the command name.
 This is useful for logging purposes.